 The other choice is to create that consistency yourself.
 Just step in with the understanding that you will have to initiate, invite, schedule, and keep making it happen.

 It’s good to remember that getting together doesn’t have to be face-to-face.
 You can connect through video or on the phone.
 What we’re aiming for here is consistent interaction.
 The more interaction we have, the more supported we feel.
 Whenever we can increase our communication – even in little ways – we feel like our friends are there and more available to us.
 Even a simple text message can help.
-If we’ve heard from someone via text recently, we’re more likely to reach out to someone we’ve heard from recently than someone we haven’t connected to in a long time.
+We’re more likely to reach out to someone we’ve heard from recently than someone we haven’t connected to in a long time.

 Lauren: Thank you so much, Shasta, for all of this incredible information.
 You are such a wonderful voice of encouragement and hope to all of us moms in need of connection and friendship.
 We are so grateful for your time and insights; you definitely inspired us to make the time to find those connections.